Corey-Carpenter/regex-tutorial/gist.md

 ### Look-ahead and Look-behind
 Look-ahead and look-behind assertons let you check for patterns ahead or behind the current position.
 It does not consume characters.
 Look-ahead is written as: ((?=...)) and look-behind is very similar but with an angle bracket <> going backwards: ((?<=...)).

+### Example
+/^([a-z0-9_\.-]+)@([\da-z\.-]+)\.([a-z\.]{2,6})$/
+This regex function is used to match and validate an email address.
+It starts with the caret ^ and ends with the dollar sign $.

+'([a-z0-9_\.-]+)': This part is a capturing group that matches the username before the @ symbol.
+The plus sign is a quantifier that means the preceeding character set needs to appear one or more times.
+It takes lowercase letters, digits, undersores, hypherns, and periods.
+The @ symbol is being matched after the username and before the domain name.

+([\da-z\.-]+): This is another capturing group that matches the domain name(not the top-level domain). the \d represents any digits, which isn't super necessary because most domain names don't have numbers.
+This takes any lowercase letters, digits, hyphens, and periods.
+The plus sign + once again means that the preceesing character set has to occur one or more times.

+\.: The backslash period matches an actual period.
+It is used to seperate the domain name from the top level domain: @gmail . com for example.

+([a-z\.]{2,6}): This is the capturing group for the top level domain: the .com, .net. etc. This character set includes lowercase letters and a period. the {2,6} is there to specify that the preceeding character set happens between 2 and 6 times.
+And like I mentioned before the dollar sign $ ends the regex function.

 ## Author
 My name is Corey Carpenter and I'm learning how to code in the hopes I can create an application I can sell.
-I'm 19 when I'm writing this (2023) and I really enjoy coding so far.
+I'm currently 19 years old as of 2023 and I really enjoy coding so far.
 My [Github](https://github.com/Corey-Carpenter) has all the projects I've worked on so far.
 Nothing terribly fancy or overly complicated but it is definitely a good start.